shap/shap/CONTRIBUTING.md

 ## Documentation

-The documentation is hosted by at [shap.readthedocs.io](https://shap.readthedocs.io/en/latest/).
+The documentation is hosted at [shap.readthedocs.io](https://shap.readthedocs.io/en/latest/).
 If you have modified the docstrings or notebooks, please also check that the changes are are rendered properly in the generated HTML files.